Menu Close

-I’ve said it many times – studying this document is key to knowing what content you can expect to see on the exam.
-Example: The Outline mentions hormones.
-You should fully expect to have at least one question (perhaps more!) about any of the hormones in the human body that pertain to infant feeding or maternal pregnancy/lactation.
+I’ve said it many times – studying IBLCE’s Detailed Content Outline is key to knowing what content you can expect to see on the exam.
+Here’s an example: The Outline mentions hormones.
+Any exam question about any of the hormones in the human body that pertain to infant feeding or maternal pregnancy/lactation is fair game.

 2. International issues and health policies